 Online sportsbooks are all privy to all of their bettors betting history.
 As such, they know which accounts likely belong to “sharps,” or professional bettors.
 Usually, the sharps have a higher volume of bets as well as a sizeable bankroll to back their accounts up.
 They aren’t too hard to spot.

 Sometimes, when the line moves after the “sharp” money falls on a certain side, people are inclined to bet on the same side as the “sharps,” even at odds that are less favorable than what they were initially released at.
-This can be an advantageous strategy for beginner bettors who are willing to monitor the lines closely.
+This can be an advantageous strategy for beginner bettors in say football, who are willing to monitor the NFL Vegas lines closely.
 By doing so, beginners can rely on the knowledge and expertise of “sharps,” who always do their research.

 If you’re familiar with the stock market, you’ll know that institutional investors drive equity prices.
 Retail investors follow.
 The same is true with sports betting.
 “Sharps” set the initial prices, and the public follows.